 But a reading of Japete’s post and opinion gives a window to the reasoning the anti-gun groups are using to try and take away a constitutionally protected right, personal empowerment, and cultural tradition … but contrary to what they say their views are not logical, not in our best interests as a nation, and not really common sense at all.

-I do realize that Ms. Peterson . . . → Read More: Anti-gunner’s view of the Tucson mass murder and assassination attempt on Rep. Gabrielle Giffords
+I do realize . . . → Read More: Anti-gunner’s view of the Tucson mass murder and assassination attempt on Rep. Gabrielle Giffords

 A lot of the stuff I read from the Left about Jared Loughner’s mass murder and assassination attempt of Rep. Gabrielle Giffords in Tucson is intent on using this horrible event as a political opportunity to attack conservatives (the TEA party) and the pundits they follow.
 Where is the logic of attacking the new conservative movement in America based on the murderous actions of an anarchist who likes Karl Marx? (as well as about any other whacky idea — he was a headcase for sure).

 As I said in my earlier post … we could not make a bigger mistake; to let the actions of this insane murderer affect our freedom or even our political views would be like allowing our country to be frightened into becoming a police state after 9-11.
 To live in a free society takes courage, and let’s hope this is still the land of the free and the home of the brave (the former requires the latter, and the latter will always obtain the former).
 Even if we have to share it with a few psychotic mass murderers.